Home

 If you have moved the program from the downloaded folder, make sure to also move the plotting script to the same destination.

-Open the AUSAXS programem_fitter_gui.exe
+Open the AUSAXS programem_fitter_gui

 For this run only, set the "sample frequency" to 2 (and make sure to hit "enter"!).
 Then click the "start" button.

-You might have to also run theplot.exe
+You may also have to run theplot

 Move all files to the same directory, and launch a terminal from there.

-Then run the command:em_fitter emd_24889.map SASDJG5.dat --frequency 2 --qmax 1
+Then run the command:em_fitter emd_24889.map SASDJG5.dat em --frequency 2 saxs --qmax 1

 - Windows: